pocc/tshark.dev/content/capture/sources/sample_interfaces.md

 draft: false
 ---

+These sample listings are provided to give an idea of output on various systems.
+You should run the command on your system to get actual results.

 ## Sample Interface Listings

 Taken on 2019-07-03.
 These are provided as examples of what interface listings look like on different platforms.